-Supporting Clauses: 3.2.4.1 Important Note: Old Clause "3.2.4 Considerations" has been split into "3.2.4 Foodweb Considerations" and "3.2.5 Precautionary Considerations" in IRFM Standard v2.0 - Clause 3.2.4 Foodweb Considerations addressed separately here.
-Clause Guidance: If the stock under consideration is a key prey species in the ecosystem, the harvesting policy and management measures shall be directed to avoid severe adverse impacts on dependent predators.
-Evidence Rating: Low 🗌 Medium ☐ High ☑ High 🗹 Non- conformance: Critical Major 🗌 Minor 🗌 None 🗸
+Supporting Clauses: 3.2.4.1

+Important • .4 Foodweb Considerations" and

+Note: "3.2.5 Precautionary Considerations" in IRFM Standard v2.0 - Clause 3.2.4 Foodweb

+Considerations addre essed separately h ere.

+Clause If the stock under co onsideration is a key prey species ir the ecosystem, the harvesting

+Guidance: policy and management measures shall be directed to avoid severe adverse impacts on

+dependent predators.

+Evidence Low ☐ Medium ☐ High [√]

+Rating: LOW Wieure '''8'' ▼

+Non- Critical \square Major \square Minor \square None 🗸

+conformance: Critical iviajoi 📋 IVIIIIOI None V

+Icelandic haddock is not considered a key prey species in the Icelandic marine ecosystem.
 In the waters to the north and east of Iceland, available information suggests the existence of a simple bottom-up controlled food chain from phytoplankton through Calanus spp., capelin and to cod.
 Less is known about the structure of the more complex southern part of the ecosystem.
-Icelandic cod appears to be reasonably well connected to other key fish species as both prey and predator but it does not appear to be a key prey species in the Icelandic marine ecosystem so it is not necessary that harvesting policy and management measures are specifically directed to avoid severe adverse impacts on dependent predators.
+Icelandic haddock appears to be reasonably well connected to other key fish species as both prey and predator but it does not appear to be a key prey species in the Icelandic marine ecosystem so it is not necessary that harvesting policy and management measures are specifically directed to avoid severe adverse impacts on dependent predators.

-The MRI has studied Icelandic cod and its place/relationship in the ecosystem.
-Extensive studies on the feeding ecology of a large number of demersal fish species including cod, marine mammals and seabirds have shown that capelin is a key prey species in the Icelandic ecoregion ecosystems.
+The MRI has studied Icelandic haddock and its place/relationship in the ecosystem.
+Icelandic haddock is not considered a key prey species in the Icelandic marine ecosystem.
+Extensive studies on the feeding ecology of a large number of demersal fish species, marine mammals and seabirds have shown that capelin is a key prey species in the Icelandic ecoregion ecosystems.